13retonnian/cpnt262-final-project/README.md

 - attributions to SAIT Webdev including Tony Grimes and Ashlyn Knox code and classes

 ### Problems during assignment:

-- couldn't figure out how to get query argument from address bar for item.html but found it on namor
+- couldn't figure out how to get query argument from address bar for item.html but found it on namor.
-- had to change heroku github from fork to main
+- had to change heroku github from fork to main.
-- didn't put form options inside select opener and closer took a while to figure out
+- didn't put form options inside select opener and closer took a while to figure out.

 ### Reference